Current Team Members:

 Professor of Culture and Media Studies at UNB.

-Sophie was born in Moncton and grew up in Sydney, Nova Scotia.
-She is Professor in the Department of Culture and Media Studies at the University of New Brunswick, Fredericton, where she teaches Spanish Latin American language, literature and culture, Women’s Studies and film.
+Sophie is a Professor in the Department of Culture & Media Studies at the University of New Brunswick, Fredericton, where she teaches Spanish Latin American language, literature and culture, Women’s Studies and film.
 Her research publications are on women writers of Central America and social change, mostly in Nicaragua.
 She has also published on Latino-Canadian writers’ narratives of integration (Lady Rojas Benavente, Carmen Aguirre, Carmen Rodríguez).
 Along with editing two anthologies of Latino-Canadian women’s poetry, she is a literary translator with various books published in English, French, and Spanish.
 Notably, she translated Mi’kmaq poet Rita Joe and Ojibwa-Cree elder Ma-Nee Chacaby’s memoirs into French, recently published a translation of NB Anglophone poets in two volumes, and is finishing up a translation of NB LGBTQIA+ writers for Frog Hollow Books.

 Auralia Brooke (She/Her)